BM-Ghost/infinity-wanderlust/README.md

 ## 🤝 Contributing

 I welcome contributions!
-Please feel free to jump in and help improve the project.
+Please feel free to jump in, inquire and help improve the project.

 ## 📞 Contact